VedantC2307/LLM_robot/README.md

 > The `speech.js` script listens for the microphone instructions, transcribes the speech, and sends the text over the websocket path : `/transcription`.
 > The webserver (`server.js`) listens to these paths and passes the info to other clients (`llm_robot.py`).

-- Start the node server and the python script by running the bash script: `./start_system`.
-Alternatively, you can run the two separately. *Make sure to activate the virtual environment beforehand*.
+- Start the node server and the python script by running the two commands separately. *Make sure to activate the virtual environment beforehand*.
 ```
 node server.js
 python3 llm_robot.py